lawlesst/lawlesst.github.com/content/notebook/orgref-rdf.md

 This announcement caught our attention at my place of work because we are compiling information about educational organizations in multiple systems, including a [VIVO](http://vivoweb.org) instance, and are looking for manageable ways to consume Linked Data that will enrich or augment our local systems.
 Since the OrgRef data has been curated and focuses on a useful subset of data that we are interested in, it seemed to be a good candidate for investigation.
 Due to it's size, it is also easier to work with than attempting to consume and process something like [VIAF](http://viaf.org/) or [DBPedia](http://dbpedia.org) itself.

 #Process
-We downloaded the OrgRef dataset as a CSV and used the ever helpful [csvkit](https://github.com/onyxfish/csvkit) tool to get handle on what data elements exist.
+We downloaded the OrgRef CSV dataset and used the ever helpful [csvkit](https://github.com/onyxfish/csvkit) tool to get handle on what data elements exist.

 ```